International Day of the Girl: What it is and why it matters

 How girls around the world are taking a stand

-Though there are many challenges ahead of us, International Day of the Girl reminds us to celebrate the successes and to listen for the voices of girls who are reimagining a better world – one where they are recognized, counted and invested in.
+Though there are many challenges ahead of us, International Day of the Girl reminds us to listen for the voices of girls who are reimagining a better world – one where they are recognized, counted and invested in.
 Girls like Nahomy and Dola.

 Nahomy